hlmeS/itm387k/index.md

 - [matplotlib](http://matplotlib.org/index.html) --- `pip install matplotlib`
 - [mysql.connector]() --- `pip install mysql-connector==2.1.6`

-If you're on a Mac, my recommendation is to install Homebrew, then `brew install python2`, and then `pip2 install` instead of `pip install`.
+If you're on a Mac, my recommendation is to install `Homebrew`, then `brew install python2`, and then `pip2 install` instead of `pip install`.
 Again, there are so many instructions online that are fantastic.

 **Importing libraries in Python**<br>
 To test if you have everything, open your Python shell (it should say `Python 2.7.x`), and run the following commands (this is how you import libraris).
 Hopefully you will not see any error messages.
+Alternatively, you can run the `test.py` script.
 ```python
 import numpy
 import pandas